The Psychosis of Ian Curtis of Joy Division

 Arguably one those bands that had a great influence of modern day music, Joy Division were one of the first post-punk bands.

-Much of their music was inventive with new sounds as they sowed much of the seeds to the ‘New Romantic’ movement in the early 80’s.
+Much of their music was inventive with new sounds as they sowed much of the seeds to the ‘New Romantic’ movement in the early 80’s and even today, are one of the most influential post punk bands of our time.

 Although I touch on the band, this hub focuses on the psychosis of Ian Curtis of Joy Division.
 Although now known as New Order, I shall now highlight the bands roots.